ilg-physics-ucsb/physics6-manual/6CL/lab2.md

 2. Does the D-block lens have symmetrical behavior?
 That is to say, is  the focal length spread in the two scenarios the same?

-3. Which scenario has a smaller focal length spread and thus less spherical aberrations?
-How should you place the D-block in order to minimize spherical aberrations?
+3. Which scenario has a smaller focal length spread and thus less spherical aberration?
+How should you place the D-block in order to minimize spherical aberration?
 :::

 ::::::